 In 2016, Florida voters approved Amendment 2, the Florida Medical Marijuana Legalization Initiative, to legalize medical marijuana and expand the list of qualifying medical conditions.
 Amendment 2 also changed the Office of Compassionate Use to the Office of Medical Marijuana Use (OMMU), which prompted the establishment of Medical Marijuana Treatment Centers (MMTCs) in the state.

-Cape Coral permits the establishment of marijuana dispensaries within its borders in compliance with Chapter 381 of Florida Statutes.
+Cape Coral permits the establishment of medical marijuana dispensaries within its borders in compliance with Chapter 381 of Florida Statutes.
 It observes the land use and zoning regulations for pharmacies in establishing cannabis dispensaries.
 Under Florida law, it is illegal to use cannabis for recreational purposes in Cape Coral.

 There are cannabis dispensaries in Cape Coral serving the medical cannabis needs of qualified residents.
 Florida passed the Compassionate Use Act in 2014 to permit severely ill patients with cancer and epilepsy to use low-THC cannabis.
 Under this Act, only licensed physicians could order low-THC cannabis from dispensing organizations on behalf of their patients.
 In 2016, Amendment 2, a ballot initiative, was approved by Florida voters to legalize medical marijuana and expand the list of qualifying conditions for medical marijuana beyond cancer and epilepsy.

 Amendment 2 authorized the establishment of Medical Marijuana Treatment Centers (MMTCs), commonly called cannabis dispensaries, in Florida, including Cape Coral.
 Only qualified patients and their caregivers may purchase cannabis from MMTCs for the patients' medical uses, subject to the approved amount of cannabis in their physician certificates.
 Medical Marijuana Treatment Centers operate a vertical integration business model and are the only businesses licensed to dispense low-THC cannabis and medical marijuana in Florida.
-Currently, there are eight cannabis dispensaries in Cape Coral.

 Yes.
 Qualified patients can buy medical cannabis from online weed dispensaries in Cape Coral since no Florida marijuana law outlaws purchasing medical cannabis.
 Some cannabis dispensaries in Cape Coral can deliver medical cannabis to patients' doorsteps if ordered online.
 Qualified patients in the city can search on the internet with phrases like "online weed dispensaries near me" to find cannabis dispensaries in Cape Coral that operate online shops.